snacktavish/TreeUpdatingComparison/TreeComparison.md

 ### Getting a subtree
-Take a look at the script in the tutorials folder 'get_subtree.py'.
+Take a look at the script in the tutorials folder 'get_synth_subtree.py'.

 ```
-    $ python get_synth_subtree.py --input-file output/main.csv
+    $ python get_synth_subtree.py --input-file ma_waterfowl.csv --output ma_wf_synth

 ```

-It will write two files out to your current working directory - the tree in newick format, 'synth_subtree.tre' and 'citations.txt' the citations of published trees that went into generating that tree, and support the relationships in it.
+This script will write two files out to your current working directory - the tree in newick format, 'ma_wf_synth.tre' and 'ma_wf_synth_citations.txt' the citations of published trees that went into generating that tree, and support the relationships in it.

 Move both those files to your computer.
-Open the synthetic subtree in figtree to look at the placement of turtles.
+Open the synthetic subtree in figtree.